 Dorothea Mendelssohn Schlegel

 The life of Dorothea Schlegel was dramatic, sometimes painful, and full of ironies.
-This intelligent and spirited woman entered the world as the eldest daughter of the pride of the European Haskalah, Moses Mendelssohn.
+This intelligent and spirited woman entered the world as the eldest daughter of the pride of the European Jewish Enlightenment; European movement during the 1770sHaskalah, Moses Mendelssohn.
 Like three others of the six Mendelssohn children, in time she left Judaism behind.
 But her departure from Judaism and from her family was the most profound.
 She divorced the Jewish husband her parents had chosen for her.
-Later she converted to become a Lutheran, and married Friedrich Schlegel, a literary scholar.
+Later she converted to become a Lutheran and married Friedrich Schlegel, a literary scholar.
 Four years after their marriage, both Dorothea and Friedrich became Catholics.

 Dorothea Schlegel was an industrious author, editor, translator, and reviewer.
 But because she never signed her writings with her own name, she gained little recognition during her lifetime.
 Moreover, her life story attracted more attention than her work.
 Today, we should rejoice that her publications have come back into print and have received greater critical appreciation.

 It was once thought that Brendel benefited from an “exceptional private education” as Moses Mendelssohn’s daughter.
-But in truth we do not really know how often Brendel and her younger sisters attended the classes which Mendelssohn taught at home for a circle of young Jews.
+But in truth we do not really know how often Brendel and her younger sisters attended the classes Mendelssohn taught at home for a circle of young Jews.
 We do know that she was taught to speak and write German and that she was an avid reader of contemporary novels and history.

 Although her mother Fromet was rather well educated for the time, as she came into her teen years Brendel’s absorption in modern literature and her disdain for traditional ritual led to conflict between mother and daughter.
 As a young girl, Brendel was lucky in friendship, her closest friends being her sister Henriette (1768–1831), Jeanette Ephraim (1764–1840), Henriette Herz (née de Lemos, 1764–1847), and Rahel Levin (1771–1833), who married Antonie Frederike Varnhagen von Ense.
-When they were in their teens, the girls in this circle shared a passion for avant garde German literature.
+When they were in their teens, the girls in this circle shared a passion for avant-garde German literature.
 When they were growing up in the 1770s few would have imagined how far they would eventually travel away from the Jewish world into which they were born.

-When she was fourteen, her parents arranged Brendel’s engagement to Simon Veit (1754–1819), who was then twenty-four.
+When she was fourteen, her parents arranged Brendel’s engagement to Simon Veit (1754–1819), who was then 24.
 They were married four years later.
 Both sets of parents were pleased with the match.
 Veit was born into an immensely influential Berlin family, who were proud to secure an affiliation with the Mendelssohns.
 Although they were definitely not wealthy and Brendel’s dowry was modest, her family had immense intellectual prestige.

 Mendelssohn died three years after Brendel was wed, convinced that his daughter’s marriage was happy.
-As the years passed, the couple’s friends were divided, some thinking that the marriage was contented, and others worried about Brendel’s happiness.
+As the years passed, the couple’s friends were divided, some thinking that the marriage was contented and others worried about Brendel’s happiness.
 Death and dislocation deprived the young couple of a wider extended family.
 Three years into their marriage each lost a father.
 And two years later Fromet and the younger siblings left Berlin to live in Mecklenburg-Strelitz.

 With considerable difficulty, Brendel and Simon brought into the world four sons, two of whom, Jonas (1790–1854) and Philipp (1793–1877), survived.
 For the fifteen years of their life together, during the 1780s and 1790s, Brendel was active in Berlin’s dynamic salon subculture.
-She organized a small reading club, she attended Henriette and Markus Herz’s (1747–1803) double salon, and together with Wilhelm (1767–1835) and Alexander von Humboldt (1769–1859), she helped found a secret society called the Tugendbund.
+She organized a small reading club and attended Henriette and Markus Herz’s (1747–1803) double salon, and together with Wilhelm (1767–1835) and Alexander von Humboldt (1769–1859), she helped found a secret society called the Tugendbund.
 She wore her hair loose without either a wig or a bonnet.
 In 1794 Brendel began calling herself Dorothea.

-In the summer of 1797, when she was thirty-three, Dorothea first met the writer Friedrich Schlegel (1772–1829).
-He was then an attractive and accomplished young man of twenty-five.
+In the summer of 1797, when she was 33, Dorothea first met the writer Friedrich Schlegel (1772–1829).
+He was then an attractive and accomplished young man of 25.
 Although his family intended him to become a banker, he disdained commerce and was fast making his name as a literary critic and theorist.
 His older brother August Wilhelm (1767–1845) was an influential professor at the University of Jena.

 She was to lose much more after the divorce.
 She lost her right to live in Berlin, she lost intimacy with her siblings, and her relationship with her mother ended altogether.
 Perhaps less predictably, Dorothea even lost many of her Christian friends.
 Friedrich Schlegel’s 1799 novel Lucinde was seen as dangerously sexual even among their circle of liberal friends.

 In 1799 the couple, still unmarried, moved to Jena with Philipp.
-There Friedrich taught at the University of Jena, and they lived in the home of August Wilhelm Schlegel and his wife Caroline Michaelis Schlegel.
+There Friedrich taught at the University of Jena and they lived in the home of August Wilhelm Schlegel and his wife Caroline Michaelis Schlegel.
 This was a lively setting, where young romantic intellectuals gathered.
 But after a time Dorothea and Caroline quarreled, and indeed the adventurous lifestyle of the entire circle went awry.
-Marriages collapsed and children died and the men involved quarreled over love, literature and university politics.
+Marriages collapsed and children died and the men involved quarreled over love, literature, and university politics.
 It was while she was in Jena that Dorothea published her only novel, Florentin, under Friedrich’s name.

 Three years later, in 1802, Dorothea and Philipp and Friedrich moved to Paris, hoping to find intellectual fulfillment and a secure income.
 Since the secure income continued to prove elusive, she began editing volumes of medieval French texts, all published under his name.
 It was in 1803 in Paris that her already brittle relationships with her family deteriorated further.
 Her siblings Abraham (1776–1835) and Henriette Mendelssohn were then living in Paris.
-Dorothea assured them that she was planning to leave Friedrich, and on those grounds requested that she receive her share of the family inheritance even before her mother died.
-Abraham and Henriette did not believe her, and refused.
+Dorothea assured them that she was planning to leave Friedrich and on those grounds requested that she receive her share of the family inheritance even before her mother died.
+Abraham and Henriette did not believe her and refused.
 Their hostility to Friedrich Schlegel may have been more salient in this refusal than their disapproval of Dorothea’s rejection of Jewish life.
 Indeed, several years later both Abraham and Henriette would themselves convert.
 A year later, on April 6, 1804, Dorothea became a Protestant and she and Friedrich married.

 Soon after their marriage the couple, together with Philipp, moved again, this time to Cologne.
 These were Dorothea’s loneliest years.
 Friedrich still found no stable employment, he was no longer passionately in love with her, and he traveled a good deal.
 Philipp returned to Berlin in 1806 to live with his father.
-Friedrich was becoming more Catholic in his orientation, and hoped that a Catholic baptism might open up career possibilities.
+Friedrich was becoming more Catholic in his orientation and hoped that a Catholic baptism might open up career possibilities.
 We know little about Dorothea’s spirituality at this juncture.
 They became Catholics together in Cologne on April 16, 1808, almost four years to the day after she had become a Protestant.
 In time Dorothea would become a quite fanatical Catholic.

 Two years later we find our couple in Vienna, and thus began the happiest two decades in Dorothea’s life.
 For a time Friedrich found employment in the Austrian state service.
 She was re-united with her childhood friend Fanny von Arnstein (1757–1818) who hosted an opulent salon in Vienna.
 Very much unlike Dorothea or most of her childhood friends from Berlin, the stupendously wealthy Fanny found a way to remain Jewish and to mix in prominent noble circles.
 During Dorothea’s Vienna years, in 1810, much to their father Simon’s distress, both of the Veit sons converted.
 They settled in Rome and made names for themselves as painters in the Catholic Nazarene style.
 Indeed Dorothea spent two happy years living in their artistic commune in Rome in the late 1810s.
 She returned to Vienna in 1820, where the couple lived until Friedrich died in 1829.
 She spent her last decade in Frankfurt, living in the home of her son Philipp and his family.
-She died at seventy-four on August 3, 1839.
+She died at 74 on August 3, 1839.